 Separated children are highly perceptive about their parents' attitudes and feelings and parental conflict affects them deeply.
-A critical issue parents need to be mindful of is how they approach their child spending time with the other parent4.
+A critical issue parents need to be mindful of is how they approach their child spending time with the other parent.
 Is the child supported and encouraged to spend time with the other parent, or is such contact discouraged, sabotaged or made to feel like a betrayal?

-Consider as an ideal how parents typically approach their child's attendance at school.
+As an example, think about how parents typically approach their child's attendance at school.
 The benefits of education are consistently praised, parents buy school books and stationery and help their children prepare, children are dropped off at school with a smile and warm encouragement and are received home with joy and questions about their day.